roytang/blog/content/notes/2016/12/806137681658855428/index.md

   url: https://twitter.com/roytang/statuses/806137681658855428/
 ---

-RT @SayHeyAce: Retweet these pictures of choco butternuts to distract and make your followers crave
+Retweet these pictures of choco butternuts to distract and make your followers crave